Home About Blog Contact

 How long does a pink slip inspection take?

 Most pink slip inspections take between 30 and 45 minutes, depending on the vehicle.
 If your car is well-maintained and there are no obvious issues, the process is quick.
-At A to Z Automotive, we handle digital RMS submission on the spot, so you leave with everything sorted.
+At A to Z Automotive Services, we handle digital RMS submission on the spot, so you leave with everything sorted.

 What happens if my car fails the pink slip?